soffes/blog/published/2011-07-02-moving-on/moving-on.markdown

 ---
-title: Moving On
+tags:
-categories: life
+- life
 ---

+# Moving On

 Yesterday, Scribd submitted the app I've been working on for the last 6 months.
 It's been really great working with everyone.
 It was also my last day at Scribd.
 Now that the project is done, I'm moving on to something else.